Skip to main content

 Compatible Implementation

-Any implementation that fulfills all requirements of a Final Specification as demonstrated by fulfilling all requirements of the associated TCK.
+Any implementation of a Technical Specification that fulfils all requirements of a Final Specification as demonstrated by fulfilling all requirements of the associated TCK.

 Contribution